Culture of Shiraz

 Gulshan Garden, an example of Shiraz architecture.
 The complex was constructed in 1863.
 It contains a former royal mansion, a historical weapons museum, and a Persian garden, all open to the public.

 The culture of Shiraz concerns the arts, music, museums, festivals, many Persian entertainments and sports activities in Shiraz, the capital of Fars province.
 Shiraz is known as the city of poets, gardens, wine, nightingales and flowers.
 The crafts of Shiraz consist of inlaid mosaic work of triangular design; silver-ware; carpet-weaving, and the making of the rugs called gilim (Shiraz Kilim), and blankets called Jajim found in the villages and among the tribes.

 According to some sources, Shiraz is the heartland of Persian culture.

 The garden is an important part of Iranian culture.
 There are many old gardens in Shiraz such as the Eram garden and the Afif abad garden.
 According to some people, Shiraz "disputes with Xeres (or Jerez) in Spain the honour of being the birthplace of sherry."
 Shirazi wine originates from the city; however, under the current Islamic regime, alcohol is prohibited except for religious minorities.

 Shiraz is proud of being mother land of Hafiz Shirazi, Shiraz is a center for Iranian culture and has produced a number of famous poets.
 Saadi, a 12th- and 13th-century poet was born in Shiraz.
-He left his native town at a young age for Baghdad to study Arabic literature and Islamic sciences at Al-Nizamiyya of Baghdad.
+He left his native town at a young age for Baghdad to study Arabic literature and Islamic sciences at the Nizamiyya of Baghdad.
 When he reappeared in his native Shiraz he was an elderly man.
 Shiraz, under Atabak Abubakr Sa'd ibn Zangy (1231–1260) was enjoying an era of relative tranquility.
 Saadi was not only welcomed to the city but he was highly respected by the ruler and enumerated among the greats of the province.
 He seems to have spent the rest of his life in Shiraz.
 Hafiz, another famous poet and mystic was also born in Shiraz.
 A number of scientists also originate from Shiraz.
 Qutb al-Din al-Shirazi, a 13th-century astronomer, mathematician, physician, physicist and scientist was from Shiraz.
 In his The Limit of Accomplishment concerning Knowledge of the Heavens, he also discussed the possibility of heliocentrism.